Symmetric Polynomials in Tropical Algebra Semirings: Preliminaries

+\begin{remark} There are two reasonable definitions of when a polynomial function is symmetric: if it is represented by a symmetric polynomial (let us say that a function is `syntactically symmetric' in this case), or if its values are invariant under arbitrary permutations of variables, that is, $p(x_1, \ldots, x_n) = p(x_{\sigma(1)}, \ldots, x_{\sigma(1)})$ for all $(x_1, \ldots, x_n)$ and permutations $\sigma \in S_n$ (say that $p$ is `semantically symmetric').
+Every syntactically symmetric polynomial function is clearly semantically symmetric.
+In Remark~\ref{REMARK: symmetry over idempotent semirings} we note that for polynomial functions over idempotent unital commutative semirings the converse also holds.
+We do not know whether the converse is true over an arbitrary unital commutative semiring, and we pose this as a part of Question~\ref{QUESTION: match between syntactic and semantic symmetry}.
+For the purposes of our theorems, a `symmetric polynomial function' refers to syntactic symmetry (as stated in Definition~\ref{DEFINITION: Polynomials in semirings}), since in proofs we use polynomials as syntactic objects. \end{remark}

-The goal of this paper is to determine when it is possible to express symmetric polynomials in terms of elementary symmetric polynomials in certain upper-bound semirings.
+The goal of this paper is to determine when it is possible to express symmetric polynomial functions in terms of elementary symmetric polynomials in certain upper-bound semirings.
 For the sake of neatly expressing this, we introduce the following definition.